robs24/aws_helper/README.md

 This module allows a user to establish a connection to AWS - for use with `awscli` - using MFA, simplifying the steps one would typically have to take.

-Commands that are currently available for use are:
+Functions that are currently available for use are:

 * setCreds - this will prompt for the AWS profile to use and set your `AWS_PROFILE` environment variable accordingly.
 It will also check to ensure the IAM user/creds are valid for use
 * unsetCreds - this will unset all environment variables relating to AWS that have been set as part of these functions